akka/akka/akka-docs/rst/scala/typed-channels.rst

   channel uses the ReplyChannels type to abstractly refer to this unknown set of channels in order to forward a reply from a ``ChannelRef[T]`` back to the original sender.
-This operation’s type-safety is ensured at the sender’s site by way of the ping-pong analysis described above.
+This operation’s type-safety is ensured at the sender’s site by way of the ping-pong analysis described below.

 .. describe:: class WrappedMessage[T <: ChannelList, LUB]